The Ultimate E-Signature Security Checklist

 Look for an e-signature solution that packages and secures the final e-signed document using digital signature signature technology.
 The digital signature should be built using private-key infrastructure (PKI) as opposed to public key infrastructure or public key cryptography.
 The e-signature solution should apply the digital signature at two levels:

 - At the signature level to prevent tampering with the signature itself.

 - At the document level to prevent tampering with the document’s contents.

 Digital signature security ties together signing intent with the information that was agreed to at the time of signing.
 It also locks down and tamper proofs the e-signed document, so unauthorized changes can’t slip by unnoticed.

-While vendors like DocuSign apply a digital signature as an envelope to a document (once all signatures have been captured), this is not a recommended practice.
+While vendors like DocuSign and Adobe Sign apply a digital signature as an envelope to a document (once all signatures have been captured), this is not a recommended practice for document signing.
 This approach leaves the document and signatures unprotected while the process is being completed and results in the wrong date and time stamp being placed on individual signatures.
 If a signer and a co-signer e-sign a record on two separate days, you want that history reflected in the audit trail.
 The best practice is to apply digital signature encryption as each e-signature is added to the document.
 This builds a comprehensive audit trail with the date and time that each signature was applied.